Table of Contents

 - How can blood clots be prevented?

-Venous thrombosis or blood clots in a vein occur when a person becomes immobilized and muscles are not contracting to push blood back to the heart.
+Blood clots in a vein (venous thrombosis) occur when a person becomes immobilized and muscles are not contracting to push blood back to the heart.
 This stagnant blood begins to form small clots along the walls of the vein.
 This initial clot can gradually grow to partially or completely occlude or block the vein and prevent blood from returning to the heart.

 If a plaque ruptures, a blood clot can form at the site of that rupture and can completely or partially occlude the blood flow at that point.

-Blood clots causing other medical problems.
-Sometimes, normal blood clotting can cause medical problems because of its location.
-For example, if bleeding occurs in the urine from any of a variety of reasons (such as infection, trauma, or tumor) clots may form and prevent the bladder from emptying, causing urinary retention.
+Blood clots causing other medical problems: Sometimes, normal blood clotting can cause medical problems because of its location.
+For example, blood in the urine may occur from any of a variety of reasons (such as infection, trauma, or tumor/cancer), and clots may form over the urethra, the tube that empties the bladder, preventing the bladder from emptying, causing urinary retention.

 Clot formation in the uterus may cause pain when the clots are passed through the cervix and can lead to vaginal bleeding, either as part of menstruation or as abnormal vaginal bleeding (menorrhagia, dysmenorrhea).